Lucas-C/dotfiles_and_notes/misc/Software_Engineering/TeamBestPractices.md

 - cf. [TeachDontTell], [BeautifulDocs], [AuthoringStyleGuide], [WriteTheDocs], [WhatToWrite]

 ## Coaching new hires & bringing them up to speed
+- [Onboarding and the Cost of Team Debt] = "when employees aren't properly trained, integrated, or managed, they are operating at less than optimal efficiency and "team debt" is accrued"
+    * Productivity = Σ of talent * teamwork
+    * To improve onboarding:
+        - distribute the load of onboarding
+        - focus on technical skills, knowledge of company processes, and personal development
 - Write docs: cf. Valve & thoughbot handbooks, Amazon wiki
 - assign a "buddy" in the team & a "mentor" in the company
+- [Bringing Novice Developers Up To Speed] + bookmarks on coaching an intern

 ## Recruiting
 - prebrief, debrief, assigned competences, bar raiser